rain-taps-for-blue/anti-spambot-bot/README.md

 Discord bot for banning role-pinging spam bots.

 # setup
-After adding the bot to the server, use /roles to add a role to monitoring (this is usually a "new user" role), then /pings to add a ping to monitoring.
+After adding the bot to the server (which can be done with [this link](https://discord.com/oauth2/authorize?client_id=1524067132176990228), use /roles to add a role to monitoring (this is usually a "new user" role), then /pings to add a ping to monitoring.
 Any users that use one of the monitored pings while having one of the monitored roles will be banned by the bot.

 You can check the existing rules at any time with /rules.
+All existing rules can be cleared with /clear.

 Optionally, you can set the bot to log all ban actions to a channel with /log (make sure the bot has access to that channel).